Data Processing: Steps, Types and More

 This is the final step in processing, and it involves presenting the findings of the analysis to write a report.

 A report is a document that summarizes the results of your data analysis and presents them in an easy-to-read format.
 It is useful for communicating your findings to others or yourself so that you can learn from them.

 There are several types of reports that you could write.
 Some common ones are a report on the analysis itself, a report on the results of the data analysis, a report on the use of the data, and a report on the data analysis findings.

 The purpose of such reports is usually two-fold: as preparation for publishing, but also so that they can serve as reference materials when conducting future research projects using similar methodologies or datasets.

-6. Data storage: This is the step where the information is stored in a format that is accessible and usable.
+This step is the storage of information in a format that is accessible and usable.